m7md158/Restapibook/README.md

   ```
 - Make sure to update the database credentials in `settings.py` before running the project
 - The project uses Django 5.2.2 and is configured for development environment
+- The Drone model and serializer use the field name `onwer` (intended as `owner`).
+Ensure you use `onwer` in API requests and responses unless you correct the typo in the codebase.

 ---